 Bit Mnemonic Field Name Description Read/Write 63:28 ERRAD Error Address Error Address (Default: Unknown) A 36-bit physical address is set when an error occurs.
 This address is retained until either SBERR or MBERR is cleared.
 This field is Read Only.
-R 27 Reserved 26:24 ERRMODE Error ECC/Parity Mode Error ECC Mode (Default: Unknown) The ECC/Parity Mode is set when an error occurs.
+R 27 Reserved 26:24 ERRMODE Error ECC/Parity Mode 23:22 Reserved 21 ERRMW Error Memory Width Error Memory Width (Default: Unknown) The memory data width is set when an error occurs.
 This address is retained until either SBERR or MBERR is cleared.
 This field is Read Only.
-R 23:22 Reserved 21 ERRMW Error Memory Width Error Memory Width (Default: Unknown) The memory data width is set when an error occurs.
-This address is retained until either SBERR or MBERR is cleared.
-This field is Read Only.
-R 0: 64 bits 1: 32 bits 20:16 Reserved 15:8 ERRS Error Syndrome Error Syndrome (Default: Unknown) The error syndrome for when errors occur is set.
+0: 64 bits 1: 32 bits 20:16 Reserved 15:8 ERRS Error Syndrome e Error Syndrome (Default: Unknown) R The error syndrome for when errors occur is set.
 The syndrome is retained until either SBERR or MBERR is cleared.
 This field is Read Only.
-R 7:2 Reserved 1 MBERR Multi-Bit Error Multi-Bit Error (Default: 0) This bit is set to "1" when a multi-bit error occurs, or when a parity error occurs while in the Parity Mode.
-Once a multi-bit error occurs, until this bit is cleared, no status in the Status Register is updated even if new multi- /single-bit errors occur.
-0: No error 1: Generate error R/W 0 SBERR Single-Bit Error Single-Bit Error (Default: 0) This bit is set to "1" when a single-bit error occurs.
+7:2 Reserved - 1 MBERR Multi-Bit Error Multi-Bit Error (Default: 0) R/W This bit is set to "1" when a multi-bit error occurs, or when a parity error occurs while in the Parity Mode.
+Once a multi-bit error occurs, until this bit is cleared, no status in the Status Register is updated even if new multi-/single-bit errors occur.
+0: No error 1: Generate error 0 SBERR Single-Bit Error Single-Bit Error (Default: 0) This bit is set to "1" when a single-bit error occurs.
 Once a single-bit error occurs, until this bit is cleared, no status in the Status Register is updated even if new single-bit error occurs.
 If a multi-bit error occurs, status is updated regardless of whether a single-bit error has occurred or not.
 0: No error 1: Generate error R/W